 We have big problems and need to strengthen the correctional service, the police and make welfare investments, says Dousa.

-The government is simultaneously presenting new budget support to Ukraine of two billion kronor, the largest single support to a country ever.
+On Friday, the government announces new budget support for Ukraine of two billion kronor, the largest single support to a country ever.

 "To keep society running, the state budget is also in dire need of additional support, since Ukraine's own tax revenues must go to defense," Dousa and representatives of the other three Tidö parties write in a debate article in the Althingi .